AIsse9/Healthcare_RCM/README.md

 ## Business Problem

-Health plans and providers lose real revenue — and take on compliance risk — when claims get paid for members who weren't actually eligible on their date of service.
+Health plans and providers lose real revenue, and take on compliance risk, when claims get paid for members who weren't actually eligible on their date of service.
 A member's coverage can terminate mid-cycle, but if Patient Access doesn't catch it at check-in, the visit still gets billed and processed as if coverage were active.
-By the time anyone notices, the claim has often already been paid, creating a recoupment/clawback problem downstream.
+By the time anyone notices, the claim has often already been paid, which creates a recoupment/clawback problem downstream.

-This project answers three questions a real RCM team asks:
+I built this project to answer three questions a real RCM team asks:

-1. **How much coverage leakage do we have?** — Visits that occurred when the member wasn't eligible, and how much was paid out on them anyway.
+1. **How much coverage leakage do we have?** Visits that occurred when the member wasn't eligible, and how much was paid out on them anyway.
-2. **Is our denial documentation clean enough to act on?** — Denied claims missing a reason code can't be worked or appealed.
+2. **Is our denial documentation clean enough to act on?** Denied claims missing a reason code can't be worked or appealed.
-3. **What's actually happening to these ineligible-visit claims?** — Are they getting caught (denied) or slipping through (paid)?
+3. **What's actually happening to these ineligible-visit claims?** Are they getting caught (denied) or slipping through (paid)?

 ---